fdbtrs/Masked-Face-Recognition-KD/README.md

 # Mask-invariant Face Recognition through Template-level Knowledge Distillation

+This is the official repository of "Mask-invariant Face Recognition through Template-level Knowledge Distillation" accecpted at *IEEE International Conference on Automatic Face and Gesture Recognition 2021*.

 *Abstract*

 The emergence of the global COVID-19 pandemic poses new challenges for biometrics.
 Not only are contactless